heptarch/heptarch.github.io/drafts/tarkovsky.md

 Via di San Niccolò and spread gossip.

-Eventually, I understood I was to organize and evaluate a small, unpublished portion of the diaries, kept in one of the locked rooms on the fourth floor.
+Eventually, I understood I was to organize and evaluate a small, unpublished portion of the Martyrlog, kept in one of the locked rooms on the fourth floor.
 After two weeks of